 Premedical students will need to take two additional quarters of organic chemistry (Chemistry 140B and 140C), one quarter of organic chemistry laboratory (Chemistry 143A), and one quarter of an upper-division biology course.
 In addition, some medical schools also require a quarter of biochemistry (Biology BIBC 100 or Chemistry 114A).
-The premedical require-
+The premedical requirements may be used to satisfy elective requirements for upper-division courses.
 As a guide to prospective students, we consider a schedule of required classes for a Muir College student.